 If you’ve ever travelled in, or around Iran, then you’ve experienced or heard the rumours about the Iranian people.
 Countless travellers rave about their hospitality and their generous, genuine nature.
 But are the Iranian people really as nice as travellers say?
 We spent 31 days travelling Iran and we’ve definitely formed our own opinion.

 From the moment we entered Iran, a few things were clear.
-The Iranians are very curious about foreigners.
+The Iranian people are very curious about foreigners.
 Almost immediately after crossing the border from Turkmenistan, we were greeted warmly by local people on the street yelling: “Welcome to Iran!”.
 People in Iran have three main questions that they want to ask visitors right away, and they usually go in this order:

 1. Where are you from?

 If the conversation carries on, Iranian people will be genuinely interested in your family, your education, your beliefs and your stance on Iranian politics, customs and ceremonies.
 People who approach you on the street in Iran are very rarely hoping for business and almost always sincerely interested in you and your perspective on their country.